 Who needs to complete the V5C?

-The person who is currently named on the V5C is the one who is responsible for completing it and sending it to the DVLA to transfer ownership.
+The person currently named on the V5C is the one responsible for completing it and sending it to the DVLA to transfer ownership.

 How to transfer car ownership online

-The days of endless paperwork is over.
-You can now apply to transfer the ownership of a vehicle online, which makes the whole process faster and easier. than ever before.
+The days of endless paperwork are over.
+You can now apply online to transfer car ownership, making the whole process faster and easier than ever before.

 To transfer ownership online you’ll need to complete a form on the DVLA website.
-To do this you need the details of the new owner, you’ll need the 11-digit reference number from the car’s V5C.
+You’ll need the details of the new owner, and the 11-digit reference number from the car’s V5C.